jimador/programming-in-scala/NOTES.md

 ```

-##### One puzzler to watch out for is that whenever you leave off the equals sign before the body of a function, its result type will definitely be Unit.
+**One puzzler to watch out for is that whenever you leave off the equals sign before the body of a function, its result
+type will definitely be Unit.**

-##### `;` is optional.
-Scala will infer it.
+*Note: `;` is optional.
+Scala will infer it.*

 >The rules of semicolon inference

 >1.
 The precise rules for statement separation are surprisingly simple for how well they work.
-In short, a line ending is treated as a semicolon unless one of the following conditions is true:
+In short, a line ending is
+treated as a semicolon unless one of the following conditions is true:
 >2.
 The line in question ends in a word that would not be legal as the end of a statement, such as a period or an infix operator.
 >3.
 The next line begins with a word that cannot start a statement.
 >4.
 The line ends while inside parentheses (...) or brackets [...], because these cannot contain multiple statements anyway.

 ### Singleton objects

-##### classes in Scala cannot have static members.
+**Classes in Scala cannot have static members.
 Instead, Scala has singleton objects.
-A singleton object definition looks like a class definition, except instead of the keyword class you use the keyword `object`.
+A singleton object definition looks
+like a class definition, except instead of the keyword class you use the keyword `object`.**

 ``` scala